whatnote/ms2historybeforeorafter/README.md

 ### Responsive-Testing

-The site was set up as a mbile first wesite, the game type meant that hte cards only had to be above and below each other to work on mobile.
+The wibesite was set up as a mbile first wesite, the game type meant that hte cards only had to be above and below each other to work on mobile.

 ### Additional-Testing